A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Expressionless Colors – Color, if used, is non-referential or expressionless colors.
 This means that if the artist uses a dark color, he cannot portray a somber mood.
 The color is not there to try to express an emotion or refer to anything.

-- Order, Simplicity, and Harmony – Some elements of Minimalism art are about the order, simplicity, and harmony.
+- Order, Simplicity, and Harmony – Some elements of Minimalism art are about order, simplicity, and harmony.

 - Repetition – There is often some form of repetition in minimalist art.
 The repeating of the forms may highlight the subtle differences between each of the repetitions being used.